Brett Kavanaugh Can’t Be Trusted

 We watched the testimony of Judge Brett Kavanaugh before the Senate Judiciary Committee with dismay and disbelief.
 His many misleading and false statements cast serious doubt on whether he should be confirmed to a seat on the U.S. Supreme Court.
 The events of this weekend only make it clearer the Senate must not act in haste.
 At the very least, the Senate should not vote on his nomination until still-secret documents from his time in the George W. Bush White House are made public and until the sexual misconduct allegations that have just become public are thoroughly investigated.

 This is not about the dance many nominees attempt in order to avoid expressing an opinion on legal issues they might face on the court.
 It is about a pattern of deceptive answers on a range of questions about his past activities and agenda to change our laws through the courts.
-We believe this deception, both last week and in his 2004 and 2006 nomination hearings for the D.C.
+We believe this deception, both earlier this month and in his 2004 and 2006 nomination hearings for the D.C.
 Circuit, was intentional.
 His truthfulness, of course, is very much at issue in the latest allegations against him, since he has categorically denied the sexual assault of which he is accused.

 Kavanaugh’s nomination to the D.C.
 Circuit in July 2003 was highly controversial because of his role in very partisan matters, including judicial nominations.
 Emails revealed during the hearing, and some just a few weeks before, show that he went to great lengths to mislead Senators in 2004 and 2006 about his true role in those matters, as well as his knowledge of and reliance on confidential information about the strategy of Democratic Senators, whose files had been stolen by Manuel Miranda.
 Miranda, who worked closely with Kavanaugh on judicial nominations, was at the time a Republican staffer for Sen. Orrin Hatch and then the nominations counsel for Majority Leader Bill Frist.